agilexrm-docs/docs/ref/Add-Note.md

 </tr>
 </tbody>
 </table>
 <p>OptionalThis is for associating process documentation that is stored in SharePoint to this step.Click the ellipsis button to open the Configure Attachments window:<strong>Field Name / ButtonDefinitionTitle</strong>The value of the Title column of the document that is stored in the SharePoint Document Library<strong>Attachment</strong>URL of the document in SharePoint<strong>ViewNOTE:</strong> Currently this functionality is not supported.
 In future versions, if checked, it means the document would become accessible and viewable in the Process Manager window<strong>Add</strong>Click to open the <strong>Get SharePoint Document Library</strong> window<strong>Remove</strong>Deletes the association to the document (it does not affect the document in SharePoint)<strong>Open</strong>Opens the document so the contents can be checked<strong>Field Name / ButtonDefinitionSharePoint Server URL</strong>URL to SharePoint Server.
 Enter this value or select one from the drop-down list, set the credentials and then click the <strong>Get Doc Library</strong> button<strong>Get Doc Library</strong>It connects to the SharePoint Site to get the structure and fill the Library list<strong>Domain / User Name / Password</strong>Specific credentials to connect to SharePoint Site.
-This user should have Read Permissions in the SharePoint site<strong>Windows Authentication</strong>If checked, the current user’s credentials are used to connect to the SharePoint site<strong>Document Library List</strong>This list is populated once the Get Doc Library button is clicked, with all the library names of the selected SharePoint site<strong>Document Name List</strong>This is a list of the documents available in the Library selected in the list on the left.
+This user should have Read Permissions in the SharePoint site<strong>Windows Authentication</strong>If checked, the current userâ€™s credentials are used to connect to the SharePoint site<strong>Document Library List</strong>This list is populated once the Get Doc Library button is clicked, with all the library names of the selected SharePoint site<strong>Document Name List</strong>This is a list of the documents available in the Library selected in the list on the left.
 Once the right document is selected, click the OK button to associate it to this step</p></td>
 </tr>
 <tr class="even">
 <td>Reference URL</td>